bcoin-org/bsigner/README.md

 ```

+### Notes

+Signing transactions with both legacy and segwit
+inputs will not work on ledger and trezor hardware
+devices due to their firmware.
+It is possible
+to craft such transactions with bcoin, so please
+be careful not to do so.

 TODO:
 - document the other app functions
+- Separate tests so that they can more easily run
 - document cli usage
 - prepackage `trezor.js` post babelified, so that we do not need to include `babel-runtime` as a dependency.
 - Handshake support